This poem was first published in The Frogmore Papers and appears

 Hares lie in hollows, unblinking.

-The next poem is from my sequence Self-portrait without Breasts, which forms the central section of Excisions.
+The next is from my sequence Self-portrait without Breasts, which forms the central section of Excisions.
 This poem has been published in The Sandhopper Lover (Cinnamon Press, 2009) and in Canadian Woman Studies/les cahiers de la femme, Vol 28, nos 2,3.

 TWO WEEKS BEFORE SURGERY

 'Cast me and I will become what I must be'